zwave-js/node-red-contrib-zwave-js/README.md

 ```
 /* Get a value */
+/* NOTE : using getValue will return the cached value, and may not represent the current value. */
-/* ValueID will be one of the ValueIDs returned from GetDefinedValueIDs */
+/*        getValue should not be used for poling the device                                     */
 {
   payload: {
     node: 2,